florian-h05/openhab-conf/UI/widgets/README.md

 Please keep in mind that some parts of the widgets are „hardcoded“ in German, but this can be changed easily!

+Most widgets allow to perform an on-click action, but usually the action config is only displayed when __advanced__ is ticked.

 ## Widget [`contact`](./contact.yaml)

 This widget represents the state of a contact with a configurable openHAB icon and a textual state representation.